 These are constructed out of the melamine board.
 The drawbacks of melamine cages are that if moisture gets between the outer finish and the wood it will warp the underlying wood.
 This can be avoided by ensuring all edges are sealed or cannot come in contact with moisture.

 When sealed properly melamine cages can make ideal enclosures for indoors and provide plenty of room for adequate ventilation.
-Aquarium grade silicon makes an ideal sealant and assists in providing less knocks and crannies for any unwanted pathogens to harbor and grow over time.
+Aquarium grade silicon makes an ideal sealant and assists in providing fewer knocks and crannies for any unwanted pathogens to the harbor and grows over time.

 Enclosures purchased specifically for reptiles are typically not very large, however, they are easy to build from panels purchased at hardware stores or buy a kit pantry cupboard and convert it by adding some perspex or similar doors (also purchased at hardware stores).

 These cages are similar in form and function to the melamine wood cages, but are both lighter and generally more costly, due to the plastic that is used to make them.